 Every single herd will face that massive roundup without validating any aspect of on-range practices: forage and water (critical habitat), AML, impacts from industry, and on and on.

 There is no place in this “plan that isn’t a plan for management” for a public voice.
 Your voice is supposedly represented by those that denied involvement in the “deal” for years and by those making a different claim, opposing it, while they push one arm.
 In the public relations world that is called “controlling any opposition.”
 The core big money lobby on the document wanted PZP to be the only fertility control agent in the “deal.”
 But the Path Forward implies that, it could not state that.
-But that is exactly how the current Appropriations bill reads.
-No accountability, no actual management plan.
+So pushing one substance (as priority) becomes “an arm… and relabeling it “humane on range management” helps create smoke for a plan that does not address a single aspect of on-range management, it just adds a new population suppression tool to roundups.
+Perhaps some form of population growth suppression might be needed on specific ranges at some time… but only after all the rest is dealt with and protection of herd and habitat are clearly defined.

 Throughout the 2021 budget debate what have you been asking your legislators for?
 Did you oppose it or support it?
 In your thoughts and mind you may feel as if you logged opposition, but did you by your actions?